 Public service broadcasting in Ireland means comprehensive radio and television services that are free to transmit programmes that entertain, educate, inform and cater for all members of the community.
 These services must also provide news and current affairs programmes, including coverage of proceedings in the Houses of the Oireachtas (Irish Parliament) and the European Parliament.

 Each year, the government provides a grant to RTE (the national broadcasting organisation), which is funded by your television licence fee.
 RTE has responsibilities to deliver public service programmes in Ireland.
-The television licence fee is collected by An Post on behalf of the Minister for Communications, Energy and Natural Resources, who has responsibility for broadcasting policy in Ireland.
+The television licence fee is collected by An Post on behalf of the Minister for Department of Communication, Climate Action and the Environment, who has responsibility for broadcasting policy in Ireland.

 The EU decided that all member states must stop broadcasting analogue television by the end of 2012.
 Saorview is the free-to-air digital terrestrial television (DTT) service which replaced analogue television in Ireland.
 It is owned and managed by RTE.
 Saorsat, a satellite service, provides access to Irish free-to-air digital television channels and services for those unable to receive Saorview.
 The analogue television service in Ireland switched off in October 2012.
 More information is available at saorview.ie.

 With the switch off of the analogue television service, your analogue television set needs a set-top box to receive digital television.
 Your analogue television set, with or without a set-top box, still requires a television licence.

 If your household, business or institution possesses a television or equipment capable of receiving a television signal, you are required by law to have a television licence.
 Even if the television or other equipment is broken and currently unable to receive a signal, it is regarded as capable of being repaired so it can receive a signal and you must hold a licence for it.
 Failure to produce evidence of a television licence to an inspector can result in a court appearance and on conviction, you can receive a substantial fine.
 People who have been fined and who have breached court orders directing them to pay their television licence can be imprisoned.